Executive Board Statement on Business Development and on the Group’s Economic Position

 Personnel expenses rose slightly, both in absolute terms and as a percentage of sales.
 Raw-material costs were markedly higher year over year, both in absolute terms and in relation to sales.
 Energy costs declined slightly year over year.
 As projected, depreciation edged down – in absolute figures and as a percentage of sales.

 At €3.15 billion, Group equity was down €23.8 million year over year, mainly due to actuarial losses from provisions for pensions.
-The came in at 44.2 percent.
+The equity ratio came in at 44.2 percent.
 The Group’s net financial debt increased, amounting to €609.7 million on December 31, 2018.
 Capital expenditures rose versus a year earlier, as planned.
 But, at €460.9 million, they were below depreciation.
-Net of €124.7 million was clearly positive, but substantially lower year over year.
+Net cash flow of €124.7 million was clearly positive, but substantially lower year over year.